Fractured Magic: Chapter Nineteen

 Leileas nodded.
 “The current leaders of Home,” she said.
 Noticing their nervous looks, she said, “You have nothing to fear from them.
 If you feign interest in their stories, they will love you.”

-Seeing Drys' expression tighten, Maebhe said, “We're just feeling homesick.”
+Seeing Drys’ expression tighten, Maebhe said, “No trouble.
+We’re just feeling homesick.”

-“Well,” the frìth said kindly, in her thick, curling accent, “We shall help thee forget thy homesickness, for tonight.”
+Given the frìth’s curious head tilt, Maebhe guessed it wasn’t a problem they frequently experienced.
+“Well,” said the red-furred frìth in her thick, curling accent, “We shall help thee forget thy homesickness, at least for tonight.”

-That night, Home threw a party for the orinians, complete with music, mist, drinking, and dancing.
+That night, Home threw a party for the orinians complete with music, drinking, and dancing.
 It was more of what Maebhe had expected from Home, given the stories she’d heard: melodies that soothed and stoked, wine that danced on the tongue.
 None of the orinians were ever able to figure out where the music was coming from, even after Kieran and Maebhe made a game of it.
 It came from everywhere at once, from above and below, in front and behind.
 It was unlike anything they’d heard before.

 “We’re being rude,” Íde announced, standing.
 They’d been sitting off to the side for most of the evening, watching but not participating, talking only to those who talked to them first, even if that number was quite high.
 Maebhe was on her third glass of wine.
 “They threw this party for us; we must try to enjoy it.
 Kieran, dance with me.”
 She held her slender hand out, pulling Kieran to his feet when he took it.
-He dipped into a showy bow, wobbling a little from the wine, and let Íde drag him away.
+He dipped into a gallant bow, wobbling a little from the wine, and let Íde drag him away.

 “I’m coming for you, next!” Íde called back to Maebhe.